Wrist Roller Extension and Flexion

 It’s a good idea to pair antagonist (opposite) body parts or movement patterns in strength training.
 When it comes to primary exercises for the upper

-Here are two ways to perform negative-accentuated lying leg curls.
-Method #1 Method #2 The key is to lower slowly for a count of 8
+Here are two effective ways to perform negative-accentuated lying leg curls: Method #1 Method #2 In both methods, the key is to lower the weight

-Here’s a great way to emphasize the top of the range during pull-ups.
-When doing a Wide-Grip Side-To-Side Pull-Up, your chin must stay above the
+Here’s a great way to emphasize the top range during pull-ups.
+In the Wide-Grip Side-To-Side Pull-Up, your chin must stay above the bar as you

-With the recent gym closures, many people have been forced to train at home.
-You can target most of the major muscles with limited equipment
+With recent gym closures, many people have been forced to train at home.
+You can target most major muscles with limited equipment—except for the soleus,

-It’s not how much you do, but how you do it.
-Controlled “pin-touch” reps on the bench press are far better than uncontrolled “bounce-off-your-chest” reps.
+It’s not how much you lift, but how you lift it.
+Controlled pin-touch reps on the bench press are far superior to those uncontrolled, momentum-driven

 Last week we looked at a great forearm training tool called the Formulator.
 Today, let’s take a look at another solid option: the wrist roller.